Get

 How to Tell Your British Shorthair Cat’s Age

-It’s hard to tell how old your British Shorthair cat might be if you weren’t there when they were born.
+It’s hard to tell how old your British Shorthair cat might be if you weren’t there when they were born and the breeder doesn’t provide you with detailed information.
 You can take your cat to your vet, and they’ll be able to determine approximately how old the cat is.
-You can also look at a cat’s teeth to see if any are broken, missing, or decayed and check its eyes for cloudiness.
-Since the British Shorthair takes longer to physically mature than other felines and it is difficult to determine its age, it’s best to get your vet’s opinion.
+You can also look at a cat’s teeth to see if any are broken, missing, or decayed.
+It’s always best to get your vet’s opinion.

 Cat Average Life Expectancy